Irresponsible AI: big tech's influence on AI research and associated impacts: How does big tech influence AI?

-The level of infiltration of big tech into AI research has numerous consequences, whose details are beyond the scope of this paper\footnote{A comprehensive analysis of the implications of big tech in academia, and a comparison with the well studied influence of Big Tobacco, was offered by \citet{abdalla2021bigtechbigtobacco}. \citet{gizinski2024bigtech} offer a recent review of the literature on big tech's influence on AI research and study how its reach and power impact the propagation of ideas.}.
-For our purposes, it is worth highlighting that the enmeshment of big tech with AI research allows the industry to heavily influence the research agenda of the field.
+While further detailing the influence of big tech in AI research is beyond the scope of this paper,\footnote{A comprehensive analysis of the implications of big tech in academia, and a comparison with the well studied influence of Big Tobacco, was offered by \citet{abdalla2021bigtechbigtobacco}. \citet{gizinski2024bigtech} offer a recent review of the literature on big tech's influence on AI research and study how its reach and power impact the propagation of ideas. \citet{bak2025risksinfluence} recently analysed the risks of the tech industry on research, public health, politics and the natural world, as well as a description of the mechanisms through which this influence is exerted.} a consequence worth highlighting for our purposes is the industry's capacity to influence the research agenda of the field \citep{bak2025risksinfluence}.
 While big tech's research interests are broad, we here identify and highlight two relevant and related threads: the scaling paradigm \citep{hanna2020againstscale} and the push for general-purpose systems \citep{verdegem2022aicapitalism, bender2025aicon}.
-Scaling refers to the belief that the main driver for progress in AI is increasing the amount of training data, the size of the models, etc. without necessarily innovating on the fundamental aspects of the technology.
-This is not surprising, given that large corporations have access to enormous amounts of data and compute power and this offers a competitive advantage with respect to academia.
-However, as we review in \cref{sec:consequences}, the scaling approach, fuelled by the dominant growth imperative (see \cref{sec:capitalism}), is at the core of much of irresponsible AI development \citep{bhardwaj2025limits}.
-Related to scaling, the drive towards general-purpose algorithms, epitomised by the ``AGI" slogan \citep{bender2025aicon}, is also connected to big tech's business model and competition for monopolising and controlling as large a portion of the market and technology as possible.
-We discuss how general-purpose systems lead to irresponsible development in the following section.